Joseph Saltis: Chicago

 The following year, Oberta, with Saltis and many other of Capone's subordinates, managed to arrange a conference at the Hotel Sherman on October 20, which included Al Capone, George "Bugs" Moran, Vincent "The Schemer" Drucci, Jake "Greasy Thumb" Guzik, Jack Zuta, Ralph Sheldon, William Skidmore, Maxie Eisen, and Christian Betsche, managing to agree on a general ceasefire of the various gang wars, specifically between the Chicago Outfit and the North Side Gang, as well as the gang war between Saltis-McErlane and the Sheldon Gang.
 The ceasefire lasted a little over two months before war broke out again when members of Saltis-McErlane gang killed Sheldon Gang member Hillary Clements on December 30.
 As the gang war continued between Saltis and the Sheldon Gang over the Back of the Yards neighborhood, Al Capone had begun to move in on Saltis's territory, as the war was beginning to turn in favor of the Sheldon Gang.

 When Koncil and Hubacek were lured into an ambush and killed on March 11, 1927, Saltis pleaded to Capone to negotiate peace between the Sheldon Gang in exchange for a large cut of Saltis's profits.
 By the end of the gang war, however, Saltis's gang began to disintegrate as Frank McErlane left Saltis in late 1929 over disagreements over McErlane's share.
 When Oberta and his chauffeur, Sam Malaga, disappeared on March 25, 1930, allegedly taken for a "one way ride", Oberta and Malaga were later found dead with gunshot wounds to their heads.

+Saltis was suspected by the Chicago Police Department to be involved in 20 gangland murders between 1925 and 1929.